ralexstokes/mev-rs/book/mev-boost-rs.md

 ### Build from source

-The best way right now to use this right now is to build from source.
+The best way to use this right now is to build from source.

 ## Run `mev-boost-rs`

-You'll need to put some configuration into a config file like `example.config.toml` found at the root of this directory.
+You'll need to construct a configuration file like the `example.config.toml` found at the root of this directory.

 For example, this configuration